-Students of the Bachelor's degree programme in English at Aarhus University have the right to be admitted to the Master's degree programme in English on the condition that application is made with a view to continuing directly from the Bachelor's degree programme to the Master's degree programme.
+Students with a Bachelor's degree programme in English at Aarhus University have the right to be admitted to the Master's degree programme in English on the condition that application is made for admission to the Master’s degree programme no later than three years after completion of the Bachelor’s degree programme.
 The legal right of admission requires receipt of the application by Aarhus University within the appropriate period of time.

 As the Master’s degree programme in English (due to government legislation) only admits a limited number of students each year, meeting the admission requirements does not in itself guarantee admission to the programme.

 In evaluating qualified applicants, the admissions committee assesses each applicant on the basis of the average mark (i.e. GPA) of the Bachelor’s degree at the time of application.
 Marks/grades obtained after the application deadline will not be included in the GPA.

 The admissions committee assesses each applicant’s marks on the basis of the information provided by diplomas and transcripts.

 In addition to the above, the following language requirements apply for admission to the Master's degree programme in English:

 In addition to the general documentation requirements, you must upload the following documentation to your application:

 As a student it is important to know the regulations for your chosen subject: what is the content, how is it structured and what does it require from you.
 You can find this information in the academic regulations.

 In the following graphical representation of the education you can click the various courses, which will direct you to the webpage of the courses.

 At the Department of English, both the number of students in the different courses and the teaching methods vary.
 You attend lectures together with many other students and supplementary subject courses with between five and twenty students.
 In addition to the lectures, the instruction includes seminars, group work and presentations by students where the students are encouraged to participate actively in the teaching and express their opinions.